mdn/webextensions-examples/README.md

 * how to listen for browser action clicks in a background script
 * how to open a page packaged with your extension

+## page-to-extension-messaging ##

+This extension includes:

+* a content script, which is injected only into: "https://mdn.github.io/webextensions-examples/content-script-page-script-messaging.html"

+The content script listens for messages from the same window posted using window.postMessage.
+When the content script receives such a message, it displays an alert.

+To test it out, visit https://mdn.github.io/webextensions-examples/content-script-page-script-messaging.html and press the button.

+### What it shows ###

+* how to send a message from a page script to a content script